-The Human Rights minor consist of 18 credits, including a Practicum Component for 3 credits.
+The Human Rights minor consists of 18 credits, including a Practicum Component for 3 credits.
 To fulfill the Practicum Component requirement, a student must take 3 Service-Learning or Social Justice Activism linked credits or complete a 3-credit internship.
 An internship in the major area of study that is focused on Service Learning or Social Justice Activism may be used to fulfill the Practicum Component requirement, or a student may arrange to complete an Internship focused on Service-Learning or Social Justice Activism that is independent of the major, with the approval of the coordinator of the Human Rights minor in the Justice Studies Department.
 The minor and the practicum component are administered by the Justice Studies department.

-Minor Requirements (1 (18 credits)
+Minor Requirements (18 credits)

 CJ 103 Principles of Human Rights 3

 HIST 105 History of Human Rights 3

 PHIL 110 Ethics 3

 Practicum Component 3

+Choose two of the following courses: 6

 Choose two of the following courses: One must be at the 300 level.
-Neither of the two courses can be taken from the same department.
-6 n from
+Neither of the two courses may be taken from the same department.

 CJ 303 Domestic Violence

 CJ 309 Children & Violence

 CJ 317 Comparative Justice Systems

-CJ 318 Violence and Aggression
+CJ 318 Violence & Aggression

 CJ 319 Victimology

-LS 320 Philosophy of Law

-CJ 323 Justice, Class, Race, and Gender
+CJ 323 Justice, Class, Race, & Gender

-ECON 103 Economics and Society
+ECON 103 Economics of Social Issues

-ENG 223 Topics in Ethics and Morality in Literature
+ENG 223 Ethics & Morality in Literature

-ENG 313 American Multi-Ethnic Literatures
+ENG 313 American Multi-Ethnic Literature

-ENV 102 Environment, Ethics, and Society
+ENV 102 Environmental Ethics & Society

-ENV 303 Environment and Social Justice
+ENV 303 Environmental Justice

-HIST 203 History of Women (U.S.)
+HIST 203 The History of Women in U.S.

-HIST 204 Recent American History: 1960-to-date
+HIST 204 Recent American History

 HIST 207 African-American History

 HIST 208 Sub-Saharan Africa After 1800

 HIST 209 China from 1600 to the Present

 HIST 210 Latin America from the Colonial Period to the Present

-HIST 211 The Middle East and the Islamic World Since 1800
+HIST 211 Middle East & the Islamic World Since 1800

-HIST 213 Genocide in an Historical and Comparative Perspective

-HIST 231 Revolutions and Revolutionary Thought
+HIST 231 Revolutions & Revolutionary Thought

+LS 320 Philosophy of Law

 PSYC 316 Psychology of Diversity

 SOC 102 Introduction to Women's Studies

 SOC 221 Contemporary Social Problems

-SOC 301 Race and Ethnic Relations
+SOC 301 Race & Ethnic Relations

-Special Topics: Course approved by the Justice Studies HR coordinator
+Special Topics: Cou rse approved by the Justice Studies HR coordinator